Consult a Doctor

 • Tackling corruption holistically and with good intention.

-Instead of waiting for the government to handle all about the health insurance scheme, we all have to be involved.
-Employers in informal sectors need to participate by insuring their employees as part of the employees’ benefits.
+Instead of waiting for the government to handle all the health insurance scheme, we all have to be involved.
+Employers in the informal sector need to participate by insuring their employees as part of their benefits.
 You, as an individual, can also get yourself insured.
 Since medical emergencies can happen at any time, preparing yourself financially by getting yourself and even your loved ones covered will give you peace of mind.
 You won’t have to worry about paying for your medical bills.

 References